-For most people, dealing with creditors is an incredibly stressful situation.
-Creditors are known for sending letters and calling frequently, and they are not usually polite about demanding payment on overdue charges.
+For most people, dealing with debt collectors is a stressful situation.
+They are known for sending letters and calling frequently, and they are not usually polite about demanding payment on overdue charges.

 This article will explain what to do if you’re contacted by Anderson Financial Network and Bloom (Afni) collections.
 It will explain who Afni is, what your rights are, and how to have Afni collections removed from your credit report.

 Afni Inc. is a collection agency located in Bloomington, Illinois.
 The company has been in business since 1938 and handles collections for large companies like Verizon Wireless, Sprint, Comcast, T-Mobile, and others.

 They may appear on your credit report as one of the following entries:

 - afni bloomington il

 - afni inc

 And like most collection agencies, Afni has built a reputation for manipulating consumers to pay off a debt they may not even owe.
 For instance, they employ a practice that is known among debt collectors as “re-aging debt.”

 If you’re unfamiliar with the term, it basically means that the delinquency date is bumped up to an earlier date.
 For instance, let’s say that you never paid an old Sprint bill, and the company charged-off the debt in November 2018.